The Storm | Balazs Gardi

 1.46pm, January 6, 2021, Washington, DC, 2021

-As a young photographer in his native Hungary, Gardi had witnessed how malicious propaganda helped morph a recently liberated Soviet client state into a kleptocracy.
+In Gardi’s words, ‘The use of demagoguery, intimidation and fearmongering by self-serving politicians is not new.
+As a young photographer in Hungary, I witnessed how malicious propaganda helped morph a freshly liberated Soviet client state into a kleptocracy, hiding under the crumbling facade of a Western democracy.’

-The Storm warns us how easily a privileged society could slide into an Orwellian dystopia.
-Its central message is that it can happen anywhere.
+Gardi warns us how easily a privileged society can slide into an Orwellian dystopia.

 About the photographer